 - Lotte Mikkelsen, Laughter Ambassador and Laughter Yoga Master Trainer

-We collaborate with many of our Laughter Colleagues and can direct you to them if you have a special request that we are unable to meet.
+I collaborate with many Laughter Colleagues and can direct you to them if you have a special request that I am unable to meet.

-We love what we do because of the change we experience instantly in ourselves and the people we have the privilege to share Laughter Yoga with in workplaces, homes, training venues, festivals, indoors as well as outdoors.
+I love what I do because of the change I experience instantly in myself and the people I have the privilege to share Laughter Yoga with in workplaces, homes, training venues, festivals, indoors as well as outdoors.

 What is Laughter Yoga?